School resource officer put on leave after student shot with taser at bus transfer site Tuesday

 BATON ROUGE - A sheriff's deputy working as a school resource officer accidentally shot an eighth-grade girl with a stun gun at a bus transfer site Tuesday, a statement from the school system says.

-The school system put Deputy Nicholas Davis on leave from his extra duty job at Eva Legard Center for Environmental and Coastal Studies on East Polk Street, a system spokesman said.
+The school system put Deputy Nicholas Davis on leave from his extra duty job working at the school bus transfer site, a system spokesman said.

 Davis, who works at East Baton Rouge Parish Prison, won't be allowed to work extra duty or carry a stun gun until he is retrained and recertified with that weapon, a sheriff's office spokesperson said.